 Not sure what a living will is?
-Our legal team provides a clear living will definition, an example document, and outlines its exact purpose.
+Our legal team provides a clear living will definition and outline its exact purpose.

 Living Will Definition